Green tea (Chinese tea)

 - Passing urine often

 As green tea is a herbal product it hasn't necessarily been thoroughly tested for interactions with foods, medicines or other supplements.
 This means that it is difficult to know for sure how safe it is.
 Like any other herbal product or drug, it may affect how you absorb medicines and may change the way some drugs work.
+A laboratory study in 2013 showed that the substance in green tea called epigallocatechin-3-gallate (EGCG) may increase the actions of some anti cancer drugs.
+But this substance may also reduce the effect of other drugs.

 Recent research has raised concerns about a possible interaction between green tea and the drug bortezomib (Velcade).
 Animal research has suggested that green tea may stop Velcade from working so well.
 Do remember that we'd need much more research to find out if green tea has the same effect in humans.
-But if you are taking Velcade, you may want to avoid green tea and its extract EGCG, which some people take as a supplement in liquid or capsules.
+But if you are taking Velcade, you may want to avoid green tea or the extract EGCG, which some people take as a supplement in liquid or capsules.
 If you have any worries, talk it over with your cancer specialist.

 It is important to remember that green tea is a source of caffeine.
 For this reason, pregnant or breast feeding mothers, who are advised to avoid high caffeine doses, should use it with caution.